(Photo credit: duckiemonster / Foter / CC BY)

 In other words, don’t quit your day job.

 But that doesn’t mean that you can’t use sports betting to supplement your income.

-By picking winners against the spread just 55 per cent of the time and following a few simple keys to sports betting, you should be able to make money betting sports.
+By picking winners against the spread just 55 per cent of the time and following a few simple keys to sports betting, you should be able to do well betting sports.

-What does it take to make money betting sports?
+What does it take to succeed betting sports?